draios/onprem-install-docs/5.0.0/advanced.md

 `elasticsearch.hostPathNodes`: The number of nodes configured here needs to be be at minimum 1 when configured `size` is `small`, 3 when configured `size` is `medium` and 6 when configured `size` is large.<br>
-`sysdig.mysql.hostPathNodes`: When sysdig.mysqlHa is configured to true this has to be at least 3 nodes and when sysdig.mysqlHa is not configured it should be at least one node.<br>
 `sysdig.postgresql.hostPathNodes`: This can be ignored if Sysdig Secure is not licensed or used on this environment.
 If Secure is used, then the parameter should be set to 1, regardless of the environment size setting.<br>